mstksg/advent-of-code-api/README.md

 ```

 Please use responsibly.
 All actions are rate-limited to a default of one
-request every three minutes, with ability to adjust up to as fast as a
+request every three seconds, with ability to adjust up to as fast as a
-hard-coded limit of one request per minute.
+hard-coded limit of one request per second.

 Note that leaderboard API is not yet supported.